 Serve with a quick and fresh side salad, such as:

 Love easy pasta?
-No problem, find even more inspiration with these quick and simple dishes:
+Find even more inspiration with these quick and simple dishes:

 More spinach recipes